icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 ### Lots of images

-A major short-coming of the ["Big Three" resources]({filename}resources.md#ADS4) (ADS-4, SAE AIR 1168/4, DOT/FAA/CT-88/8) are that there are few photographic images, and the images are not well reproduced in the online, digital versions.
+A major short-coming of the ["Big Three" resources]({filename}resources.md#ADS4) (ADS-4, SAE AIR 1168/4, DOT/FAA/CT-88/8) is that there are few photographic images, and the images are not well reproduced in the online, digital versions.
 Images are key for introducing concepts, they are truly "worth a thousand words" (and no one would actually read those extra 1000 words).